 What is Spanish?

 Spanish as a Leaving Cert subject aims to bring students closer to fluency in the Spanish language, as well as developing a good knowledge of literature, culture, and geography to provide a context for communication.
-As the second most natively spoken and second most studied language on the planet, it has widespread use in international business and makes travel to Spain, Mexico, and most of South America more accessible.
+As the second most natively spoken language and studied language on the planet, it has widespread use in international business and makes travel to Spain, Mexico, and most of South America more accessible.

 What kind of student might Spanish suit?

 - Anyone with an interest in Spanish culture, history, and language.

 - Students who are considering working in Spain (or other Hispanic countries) or international relations in the future.